 Computer Monitors are one of the most integral parts of your system so choosing the right monitor is hugely important.
 That's why at SCAN we give you such a large selection to choose from.
 Below you can find our 28 inch and above monitors offering the largest screens for a more thrilling experience.

 These screens are the next big thing in display technology - literally.
-They've got a mighty 3,840 x 2,160 resolution to ensure that movies and games look as good as possible, and many of these screens are large enough to dominate a desk.
-Just ensure that you can afford one of these high-end panels - and that your graphics card has enough power to drive so many pixels if you want to play games.
+They've got a mighty 3,840 x 2,160 resolution to ensure that games, movies and content creation applications look as good as possible, and many of these screens are large enough to dominate a desk.
+Just ensure that your gaming PC can spare enough power for these high-end panels to drive so many pixels if you want to play those triple A titles.

 The edges of these monitors very gently curve inwards, matching the curvature of the human eye.
 The curve is so gentle it's not really conciously visible, but combined with an ultra wide aspect ratio makes games, particularly first person shooters even more immersive than when played on a standard flat monitor.